Article

 All at-least-twofold over- and under-representations (separated by a solidus) are shown for both members of domain families (a) and 'many to many' orthology relations (b).
 Ranking of families and groups has been done with respect to the human genome; Fugu data are also shown for comparison.
 An asterisk indicates that manual analyses refined what were otherwise automatic counts.
 Families not subjected to twofold variations are not shown.

 Gene innovations in chicken.
 Expansion of and innovation within gene families in different lineages are often correlated with divergent phenotypes.
 For example, scales, claws and feathers of birds are formed using an avian-specific family of keratins, whereas hair fibre formation in mammals involves a distinct keratin family, which has greatly expanded within this lineage (Fig. 7).
-Of the approx150 avian keratins identified in the chicken genome, 30 are found in tandem arrays on GGA27.
+Of the 150 avian keratins identified in the chicken genome, 30 are found in tandem arrays on GGA27.
 We also considered proteins that are specific to the eggshell, such as ovocleidin 116, for which homologues were not previously known outside of birds.
-However, with further analysis, we predict that ovocleidin 116 has mammalian orthologues, namely primate matrix extracellular phosphoglycoprotein (Blastp, E = 2 times 10-4), indicating that, despite low sequence identity (35% over 80 amino acids), both avian and mammalian genes perform similar roles in calcification.
+However, with further analysis, we predict that ovocleidin 116 has mammalian orthologues, namely primate matrix extracellular phosphoglycoprotein (Blastp, E = 2 × 10-4), indicating that, despite low sequence identity (35% over 80 amino acids), both avian and mammalian genes perform similar roles in calcification.
 Gene innovation may also occur through domain accretion1.
 These events are extremely rare among mammalian genes72, and we succeeded in detecting only a single instance within birds for a gene (ENSGALG00000000805) that encodes both scavenger receptor cysteine-rich (SRCR) and fibrinogen-related domains.
 A single exon, encoding the SRCR domain, appears to have been inserted into this gene (Supplementary Fig. S4) relatively recently, because comparison to its paralogue (ENSGALG00000000732) shows considerably fewer synonymous substitutions (KS value of 0.034) than do the majority of chicken–human orthologue pairs (median KS value of 1.66).

 Genes absent from chicken.
 Genes encoding vomeronasal receptors, casein milk proteins, salivary-associated proteins (statherin and histatins) and enamel proteins seem to be absent from the chicken: from within both the EST sets and the genome.
 This is unlikely to result from imperfections in the chicken genome assembly because it preserves orthologues of closely linked (syntenic) mammalian genes.
 These absences might therefore mirror the evolution of the vomeronasal organ and mammary glands in mammals, and the loss of teeth in birds.
 The presence in fish of enamel-associated genes and their absence in chicken, together with absence of chicken casein and salivary-associated genes, which all cluster together in mammalian genomes, is consistent with a previous suggestion73 that these have all descended, by gene duplication and rapid sequence diversification, from a common ancestor, possibly an enamel-associated gene.

 Loss of an entire domain family in the protein repertoire is unusual.
 Nonetheless, the SCAN domain family seems to be unrepresented in the chicken gene set and genome.
-SCAN domains are dimerization motifs that are found, often with zinc finger domains, in more than 60 human proteins74, 75.
+SCAN domains are dimerization motifs that are found, often with zinc finger domains, in more than 60 human proteins74,75.
 In Fugu and zebrafish, a total of three SCAN domains are found, not associated with zinc fingers but instead within large retrovirus-like proteins.
 This phyletic distribution indicates a possible acquisition of new function in the synapsid or mammalian lineages, whereas in the avian lineage the domain might have remained associated with retroviral sequences that died out subsequently.

 Overall, we find that among the predicted chicken genes there is a notable under-representation of genes that are widely conserved and were presumably present in the mammal–bird common ancestor.
 We estimated gene innovation and loss by considering patterns of the presence or absence of orthologous genes for nine metazoan genomes, and by reconstructing the most parsimonious gene contents of ancestral root species, using the plant Arabidopsis thaliana as an outgroup (Fig. 8; see also Methods).
-Despite uncertainties stemming from the incompleteness of current genome sequences, all metazoan lineages seem to be gaining orthologous core genes, with the notable exception of the ancestor of the Diptera76, 77.
+Despite uncertainties stemming from the incompleteness of current genome sequences, all metazoan lineages seem to be gaining orthologous core genes, with the notable exception of the ancestor of the Diptera76,77.
 Among the vertebrates, the chicken seems to be the only species thus far sequenced to have lost more of those genes than it has gained over an extended period of time.
 At present, it is difficult to estimate to what extent this observation is influenced by gaps in the assembly.
-Indeed, 57% of the apparent losses that are otherwise conserved as single copy genes in mammals and insects are represented in chicken EST libraries (reciprocal best match, bitscore greater than or equal to 200).
+Indeed, 57% of the apparent losses that are otherwise conserved as single copy genes in mammals and insects are represented in chicken EST libraries (reciprocal best match, bitscore ≥ 200).
 However, this coverage is lower than the average for this gene class (88%), suggesting that not all of the absences can be attributed to assembly gaps.
 There are a number of potential explanations for these data.
 The most straightforward is that some of these core genes were deleted within the avian lineage.
 An alternative is that they have experienced accelerated evolution.
 Targeted investigations will be required in order to resolve whether birds have lost unusually large numbers of genes that are otherwise conserved among metazoa.

 Figure 8: Approximate history of animal genomes.